ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

  - links
  - JWT scopes

-So the `ramlResource` snippet rather documents all aspects of the resource rather than generating different snippets for each concern.
+So the `ramlResource` snippet documents all aspects of the resource rather than generating different snippets for each concern.
-We tried to come up with an API that uses a lot of the factory methods from Spring REST Docs and tries to align as much as possible with the existing API.
+We tried to come up with an API that uses a lot of the factory methods from Spring REST Docs, and tries to align as much as possible with the existing API.
 Also the validation functionality of Spring REST Docs still applies.
-So it easy to migrate existing code.
+That way, it easy to migrate existing code.

 ```java
 mockMvc